open-aac/covidspeak/README.md

 people who were important to them.

 ## More Details
-Co-VidChat is an open source communication tool built on WebRTC targeted at individuals with complex communication needs.
+Co-VidSpeak is an open source communication tool built on WebRTC targeted at individuals with complex communication needs.
 Imagine if you can't speak (either suddenly or otherwise), but you still want to be able to connect with